Jackson County, Alabama

 Jackson County is the northeasternmost county in the U.S. state of Alabama.
 As of the 2020 census, the population was 52,579.
 The county seat is Scottsboro.
 The county was named for Andrew Jackson, general in the United States Army and afterward President of the United States of America.
 Jackson County is a prohibition or dry county, but three cities within the county (Bridgeport, Scottsboro, and Stevenson) are "wet", allowing alcohol sales.
-Jackson County comprises the Scottsboro, AL Micropolitan Statistical Area, And Jackson county is included in the Scottsboro-Fort Payne combined statistical areas.
+Jackson County comprises the Scottsboro, Alabama Micropolitan Statistical Area, and Jackson county is included in the Chattanooga–Cleveland–Dalton combined statistical area.
 It is the site of Russell Cave National Monument, an archeological site with evidence of 8,000 years of human occupation in the Southeast.

 History

 Jackson County was established on December 13, 1819, after the federal government arranged a treaty to remove the Cherokee from the area and extinguish their land claims.
 The hilly and mountainous terrain of the Appalachians made the area unsuitable for the plantation-style agriculture of the lowlands and coastal area.
 It was settled largely by families from Tennessee, South Carolina, and Georgia.

 This area was developed largely for subsistence farming, and few families held any slaves.
 For instance, in 1860, Bellefonte, Alabama, then the county seat and largest community in the county, had a population of 181, of whom eight were free blacks and the remainder were white.
 No slaves were recorded in that community.

 The county is crossed by a number of rivers and waterways; the most important is the Tennessee River, which drains most of the county.
 The current county seat of Scottsboro developed along the river, and was also the site of a railroad station when railroads reached the area.
 Hydroelectric power was developed in the first quarter of the 20th century to generate energy for industry.
 By the mid-20th century, industry had replaced agriculture as the most important element of the economy.